Step-by-step tutorial on how to clean clams from sand and open them in a pan without oil.

 - water

-- fine salt (+ a pinch of coarse salt)
+- fine salt (+ a little coarse salt)

 - 1 pinch garlic powder (or whole fresh garlic)